-ASX Recommendation 2.3 - A listed entity should disclose:
+A listed entity should disclose:

-- a) the names of the directors considered by the board to be independent directors; - b) if a director has an interest, position, association or relationship of the type described below, but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - c) the length of service of each director.
+- a. the names of the directors considered bythe board to be independent directors; - b. if a director has an interest, position, association or relationship of the type described below, but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - c. the length of service of each director.

-ASX Recommendation 2.4 - A majority of the board of a listed entity should be independent directors.
+d.
+A majority of the board of a listed entity should be independent directors.